scottgallant/xaprb-src/content/blog/2015/03/20/great-mac-tips.md

   - Desktop
 date: 2015-03-20T13:51:18-05:00
 title: Nine Great Mac Power User Tips
+description: "You haven't been able to live without this, whether you know it or not."
 ---

 If you're a Mac user like me, maybe you'll find the following tips helpful for